PaloAltoNetworks/aws-transit-vpc/documentation/deployment-doc.md

 ### S3 bucket to store the Lambda functions zip and Subscriber VPC CloudFormation template:

 An S3 bucket is required to store the "lambda.zip" file that helps create all the necessary Lambda functions.
-It will also have the CFT to create Subscriber VPC.
+It will also have the CFT to create Subscriber VPC (subscriberVpcCft.json)

-Find the "subscriberVpcCFT.json" file under "cfts" directory, add the contents of "lambda" directory to lambda.zip and upload these files into S3 bucket.
-'Lambda.zip' file is available in 'prerequisites' directory.
+Find the "subscriberVpcCFT.json" file under "cfts" directory, add the contents of "lambda" directory to lambda.zip and upload these files(subscriberVpcCft.json and lambda.zip) into the S3 bucket. 'lambda.zip' file is available in 'prerequisites' directory.

 ## Create a Subscriber Account Stack: